 Painting Activity Booklet

 Before jumping into some ideas, do you want to skip all the planning?
-If so, use the Painting Activity Booklet to fulfill the requirements for the Painting Brownie Badge.
-This booklet will teach the girls about different art periods, while having fun playing a game, they will have fun with painting with pipe cleaners, bubble wrap, plungers and their hands.
+If so, use this Activity Booklet which will teach the girls about different art periods, while having fun playing a game, they will have fun with painting with pipe cleaners, bubble wrap, plungers and their hands.
 The girls will take a crack at painting something from the real world, and working as a group putting together a large mural to be used in a place of the girls choosing.
-Learn more about activity booklet and get yours today!
+Learn more and get yours today!

 Learn About Other Painters